NormandaleWells/CSn/README.md

 at Normandale Community College, in Bloomington, MN.
 This is, and will probably forever remain, a work in progress.

-Writing software is all about problem solveing, at two different levels.
+Writing software is all about problem solving, at two different levels.
 The first is the real-world problem to be solved, for example: